John Bandler's Media Mentions and Appearances

 I provide commentary, and sometimes I provide an opinion based upon information provided to me.
 Since my commentary or opinion is based on information provided to me, it could change if I learn additional facts.

 I do not control anything the journalist writes or does, nor how a video is edited.
 I don't control the opinion, thrust, slant, or spin of the final product.
-Obviously, I do not control the journalist, nor the editor or publisher, nor the organization.
-It is their piece and I have no control over it.
+Obviously, I do not control the journalist, nor the editor or publisher, nor the organization, and it is their piece and I have no control over it.
 I don't control which snippet of my statements they choose to quote or play.
 I don't control what they choose to focus on or whether there is a "spin" to the article or video.
+All of this is as it should be, thanks to the First Amendment.

 I might share hundreds (even thousands) of words of my thoughts with a reporter on a particular inquiry, and it is their choice what to quote and why.
 My hope is that I influenced their reporting in a positive way, towards facts, logic, reason, and fairness.